chevah/geck/content/generic.rst

 * When you need a trade-off between readability and code duplication, choose to have a code less readable but without duplication.

 * Write code as it will be used by humans, not a machine.
-You are not a a compiler / interpretor.
+You are not a compiler / interpretor.

 * Optimization should come second and only if really needed.
-Don't Use clever tricks and other optimization to early.
+Don't use clever tricks and other optimization to early.

 * Do the simplest thing that could possibly work and do it well.
-  Always work on the story you have, not something you think we're going to need sometime in the future.
+  Always work on the story you have, not something you think we're going to need some time in the future.
   Don't try implement all usecases you can think of and end with poorly designed code and poorly tested code.